-- (a) Support the development of safe and convenient bike and pedestrian access between Washington Grove and surrounding bikeway networks. - i.
+- (a) Support the development of a safe and convenient bike and pedestrian shared use path between the lower end of Brown Street in Washington Grove and surrounding bikeway networks. - i.
 To the Shady Grove Metro Station, the Grove Shopping Center, and the Montgomery County bikeway system.
 The greatest priority is a connection to the Shady Grove Metro Station and points in between.
-The Town should continue to coordinate with the County for a shared-use path between Washington Grove and the Metro Station that minimizes travel time and is in keeping with the history and character of the Town as defined in the National Register of Historic Places. - ii.
+The Town should continue to coordinate with the County for a shared-use path between the lower end of Brown Street in Washington Grove and the Metro Station that minimizes travel time and is in keeping with the history and character of the Town as defined in the National Register of Historic Places. - ii.
 To Old Town Gaithersburg and the City of Gaithersburg bikeway system.
 The Town should work with the City of Gaithersburg to establish a safe and convenient bike and pedestrian route across Washington Grove Lane and Railroad Street and on into Gaithersburg. - (b) Consideration of safely connecting the Town to the County and the Gaithersburg bikeway systems could include creating a Washington Grove shared use route on town streets with due consideration for any impacts, including from an increase in bike and pedestrian traffic, and any accompanying safety concerns.